jliszka/jliszka.github.com/_drafts/infinite-lazy-polynomials.md

 }
 {% endhighlight %}

-I memoized it because I love memoizing things, but also because we're going to need it in the next section.
+I memoized it because I love memoizing things, but also because I'm going to need it in the next section.

 ### Division